Gustavosaf/Car-Rental/README.md

 ## Features
 - View the portfolio of available cars with rental price;
 - Rent a car for a specific number of days;
-- Return the car with the related rental price for the days.
+- Return the car with the related rental price over the days.

 This project was created for studying purposes.
 If you have some suggestions, please let me know!